corgipower/web-module-challenge-scope-and-closure/README.md

 ```

 3. Research the differences between functional programming and object oriented programming.
 Then, describe the pros and cons of functional programming vs object-oriented programming.
 This is a common interview question and great practice!
+  I looked this up but it's all kinda gibberish to me.

 ## Resources